drhsqlite/pikchr/doc/stmt.md

 Labels do not have to be unique.
 When there are two or more labels with the same name, the later one takes precedence.
 This allows a label to be effectively redefined.
-New labels do not come into existance until after the object or place to which they are attached has been completely parsed an analyzed.
-This allowed labels to be redefined in terms of themselves.
+New labels do not come into existence until after the object or place to which they are attached has been completely parsed and analyzed.
+This allows labels to be redefined in terms of themselves.
 Consider an example:

 ~~~~~